0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 <img alt="cat huh meme" src="https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExNTMwaTV2ZDJkc3E1ZGZ1NXB6a3FiZnp1M3gxamVmbTVncDE4aW42NyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/GRk3GLfzduq1NtfGt5/giphy.gif"/>

-If you paid attention, in the trigger we specified a `path` condition, so not only do we have to push to main, we need to push changes to `/src/**` specifically for the workflow to run.
+If you paid attention, in the trigger we specified a `path` condition, so not only do we have to push to main, we also have to push changes to `/src/**` specifically for the workflow to run.

 ```yaml